-This is going to be an allergy season like no other, as every sneeze, sniffle and cough will spark concern.
+This is going to be another nerve-wracking allergy season, as every sneeze, sniffle and cough will spark concern.
 Our best advice is to try not to panic.
-There can be several explanations for a cough that might have nothing to do with the coronavirus outbreak at all.
+There can be several explanations for a cough that might have nothing to do with the coronavirus at all.

 During this time of the year, flu, the common cold, and seasonal allergies cause respiratory distress.
 And now, with us spending so much time indoors, there can be allergens – like mold – that can be causing runny noses and coughs.

 Here are a few things to consider about your symptoms.

 If you are running a fever, this pretty much rules out allergies.
 But the fever might be caused by the flu, a virus, a cold or something else.

 Seasonal Allergies or Cold

 Doctors note that cold is not usually associated with itchy eyes, so if your eyes are red and irritated, you may be allergic to pollen or an allergen like mold.
 If you have a cough with no fever, it likely doesn’t mean that you’ve contracted the coronavirus.
 Check with your physician if in doubt.